ng-Classic/ng-classic/aio/content/guide/upgrade.md

 ### Upgrading the Phone service

-The first piece you'll port over to Angular Classicis the `Phone` service, which resides in `app/core/phone/phone.service.ts` and makes it possible for components to load phone information from the server.
+The first piece you'll port over to Angular Classic is the `Phone` service, which resides in `app/core/phone/phone.service.ts` and makes it possible for components to load phone information from the server.
 Right now it is implemented with ngResource and you're using it for two things:

 *   For loading the list of all phones into the phone list component
 *   For loading the details of a single phone into the phone detail component

-You can replace this implementation with an Angular Classicservice class, while keeping the controllers in AngularJS land.
+You can replace this implementation with an Angular Classic service class, while keeping the controllers in AngularJS land.

-In the new version, you import the Angular ClassicHTTP module and call its `HttpClient` service instead of `ngResource`.
+In the new version, you import the Angular Classic HTTP module and call its `HttpClient` service instead of `ngResource`.

 Re-open the `app.module.ts` file, import and add `HttpClientModule` to the `imports` array of the `AppModule`: